Kriti Kharbanda

-Kriti Kharbanda (born 29 October 1990) is an Indian actress who predominantly works in Kannada, Hindi and Telugu language films.
-After beginning her career as a model, she made her acting debut with the Telugu film Boni (2009) and her Kannada film debut with Chirru (2010).
+Kriti Kharbanda (born 29 October 1990) is an Indian actress who works predominantly in Hindi, Kannada and Telugu language films.
+Kharbanda is a recipient of several accolades including a SIIMA Award, and nominations for two Filmfare Awards South.

-Following few unsuccessful films, Kharbanda portrayed a medical student in Googly (2013), for which she received SIIMA Award for Best Actress - Kannada nomination, the leading lady in Super Ranga (2014), for which she won SIIMA Award for Best Actress (Critics) and received Filmfare Award for Best Actress – Kannada nomination.
-She portrayed an IAS Aspirant in Bruce Lee: The Fighter (2015), receiving Filmfare Award for Best Supporting Actress – Telugu and SIIMA Award for Best Supporting Actress – Telugu nominations.
-Her other successful films include the Kannada films, Tirupathi Express, Belli both (2014) and Minchagi Nee Baralu (2015).
+After beginning her career as a model, Kharbanda made her acting debut in the Telugu film Boni (2009) and her Kannada debut with Chirru (2010).
+Following a few unsuccessful films, she received the SIIMA Award for Best Actress - Kannada nomination for portraying a medical student in Googly (2013) and for Super Ranga (2014), winning the SIIMA Critics Award for Best Actress – Kannada for the latter.
+She portrayed an IAS aspirant in Bruce Lee: The Fighter (2015), for which she received Filmfare and SIIMA Award for Best Supporting Actress – Telugu nominations.
+Kharbanda's other successful films include the Kannada films, Tirupathi Express (2014), Belli (2014) and Minchagi Nee Baralu (2015).

 Kharbanda made her Hindi film debut with Raaz: Reboot (2016) and played a PCS Officer in Shaadi Mein Zaroor Aana (2017).
 Her notable Hindi films include Yamla Pagla Deewana: Phir Se (2018), Housefull 4 (2019), which is her highest-grossing release, Taish (2020) and 14 Phere (2021).
-For Taish, she received ITA Award for Popular Actress - OTT nomination.
+For Taish, she received ITA Award for Most Popular Actress – OTT nomination.

-She is a recipient of a SIIMA Awards along with two Filmfare Awards South nominations.
-In addition to her acting career, Kharbanda is a prominent celebrity endorser for brands and products.
+In addition to her acting career, Kharbanda is a prominent celebrity endorser for various brands and products.
+She also support a number of causes.
+Kharbanda is married to actor Pulkit Samrat.

 Early life and education

 Kriti Kharbanda was born on 29 October 1990 in a Punjabi Hindu family in New Delhi.
 She has a younger sister Ishita Kharbanda and a younger brother Jaiwardhan Kharbanda, who is the co-founder of Paper Plane Productions.
 She moved to Bangalore in the early 1990s with her family.

-After completing her high school in Baldwin Girls' High School, she attended Bishop Cotton Girls' School, ISC, and before graduating from Sri Bhagawan Mahaveer Jain College, a parent institution of Jain University, Bangalore.
-She holds a diploma in jewellery designing.
+Kharbanda was educated at Baldwin Girls' High School, Bangalore, and at the Bishop Cotton Girls' School, Bangalore.
+She was graduated from Sri Bhagawan Mahaveer Jain College, Bangalore.
+She also holds a diploma in jewellery designing.

 According to her, she was very active in cultural activities during school and college.

 As a child, she was also featured in a number of advertisements and she continued modelling while in school/college, stating that she "always loved doing TV commercials".
 Her prominent modelling campaigns during her college days were for Bhima Jewellers, Spar, and Fair & Lovely.
 Her photo on the Spar billboard caught the attention of NRI director Raj Pippala who was looking for a heroine for his film, and that paved the way for her acting career.
 She said that she had initially no plans of becoming an actress and that it was only because of her mother's encouragement that she considered it seriously.